AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 When the game has started, the timer doesn't stop when accidentally clicked the start button and even though the stop button is clicked the timer keeps on going.
 I managed to fix it by adding a disable attribute to the button that is not needed during play time.

 When tested the script through JShint, there was a warning about a function declared inside a for loop referencing an outer scope can lead to consfusing semantics.
 It's a function inside the filter method.
 I check it with my mentor.
-I ignored the warning since it's not really affecting the proper performance of the script.
+I managed to get rid of the warning by not using the variable outside the bracket.

 [Back to Top](#table-of-contents)